 Iceland, the land of fire and ice, with its clean air and stunning northern lights displays, is a popular destination for New Year's trips.
 And for good reason: Iceland's capital, Reykjavik, definitely knows how to celebrate during these long, dark nights.

-More New Year's Traditions
+New Year's Comedy

 It's legal for residents to set off fireworks, too, so you can often find colorful displays of all sizes, big and small.
 The government lifts the ban on fireworks for this one night, and the bigger fireworks displays can be pretty dramatic.
 After the countdown on the clock, many residents toast with more champagne as the fireworks explode at midnight.

 Later, locals meet in Reykjavik's small downtown area for a party.
 After all, Reykjavik's nightlife is famous.
 On this last day of the year in Reykjavik, there is one unspoken rule: The colder the temperatures, the hotter the nightlife.